Best Fortnite Keyboard for 2020

 The difference between RGB and LED lighting is that RGB covers the full spectrum.
 LED is usually just one singular or only a few colors.
 Always go for RGB lighting, it’s more fun.

-We wish you the best of luck in choosing your new gaming keyboard.
-If you’re interested in seiing what keyboards the pros use to play, check out our list of pro settings and setups.
+If you’re interested in seeing what keyboards the Fortnite pros use, then feel free to check out our list of player settings and setups.